 Would you like some help starting and managing your PPC campaigns?
-Or maybe for more generic, more routine aspects of your private label business, like customer support or order management?
-These are just some of the things Amazon’s virtual assistant can help you with.
+Or for more generic, routine aspects of your private label business, like customer support and order management?
+These are just some of the things Amazon virtual assistants can help you with.

-Some sellers decide to forgo a VA and manage the A-Z of an Amazon business all by themselves.
+Some sellers decide to forgo a VA and manage the A-Z of an Amazon business alone.
 But not everyone is willing—or capable—of doing so.
 That’s where an Amazon virtual assistant comes on board.

-So, where do you find an Amazon virtual assistant?
+So, where do you find an Amazon FBA virtual assistant?
 What duties will they perform?
 And is hiring one the right move?
-We’re going to discuss this and more in this guide.
+Read on to learn the answers to these questions and more in this guide.

-Some Amazon virtual assistants market themselves as ‘product hunters’, whereas others may boast that they are ‘keyword researchers’.
+Some Amazon virtual assistants market themselves as ‘product hunters’, whereas others may call themselves ‘keyword researchers’.
 Expect these VAs to have active subscriptions to multiple leading keyword research tools available in the market.

-They are also aware of the latest product hunting methodologies and tasked with finding keywords with relatively high demand, low competition, and are easy to rank.
-Most follow a data-driven approach that considers the dynamics of a marketplace and why a particular product niche is potentially better than another.
+They also know the latest product-hunting methodologies and can find the right keywords (i.e., those with high demand, low competition, and easy to rank).
+Most follow a data-driven approach that considers the dynamics of a marketplace, your overall budget, and why a specific product niche is the best in its overall category.

-Finding the right supplier (for example, on Alibaba.com) and negotiating the best prices is no easy feat.
-With countless manufacturers producing the same products, choosing a supplier that meets your price point and quality standards can feel like trying to find a needle from a haystack!
+Finding the right supplier (for example, on Alibaba.com) and negotiating the best prices is challenging.
+With countless manufacturers producing the same products, choosing a supplier that meets your price point and quality standards is like finding a needle in a haystack!

-An experienced Amazon virtual assistant will quickly spot the tell-tale signs of quality manufacturers and be equally competent when it comes to negotiating prices.
+An experienced Amazon virtual assistant will quickly spot the tell-tale signs of quality manufacturers and be equally competent when negotiating prices.
 Since suppliers are known to turn their backs on agreed-upon terms and conditions (hello, contractual agreements!), hiring a seasoned VA ups your chances of dodging financial disasters.

 The product listing or detail page is the face of a brand.
-But don’t think that creating an optimized product listing is just about being fancy with words, oh no. To rank high on Amazon you’ll need to do some strategic keyword placement.
+But don’t think creating an optimized product listing is just about being fancy with words; you’ll need to do some strategic keyword placement to rank high on Amazon.

 This involves understanding where to place primary and secondary keywords in the product title, bullet points, and description in the most natural way.
 And that’s just one aspect of listing optimization—never mind the importance of backend keywords.

-Regardless of how efficient you are with your keywords, no listing can be considered fully optimized without high-quality images.
-For this, we suggest hiring a specialized VA that also offers professional photography along with A+ content or, at the very least, can get it done through someone else.
+Regardless of how efficient you are with your keywords, a listing can only be considered fully optimized with high-quality images.
+For this, we suggest hiring a specialized VA that offers professional photography along with A+ content or, at the very least, can get it done through someone else.